 Sipping the last of my coffee at a quiet cafe near Jojakko-ji Temple at Arashiyama, the temperature was dipping.
 I could barely keep warm despite having a heater right beside my table.
-It has been a long day, starting with an onsen soak at dawn, checking out of the ryokan hotel, locating the accommodation near Kyoto Station, taking a bus out to Kinkaku-ji and dozing off to the driver’s monotonous voice thanking each passenger as they alighted, and then walking inside the bamboo forest of Arashiyama.
+It has been a long day, starting with an onsen soak at dawn, checking out from Yumotokan ryokan hotel, locating an AirBNB accommodation near Kyoto Station, taking a bus out to Kinkaku-ji and dozing off to the driver’s monotonous voice thanking each passenger as they alighted, and then walking inside the bamboo forest of Arashiyama.

 At 5pm, a bell went off somewhere in the distance.
-I got out of my seat and stepped outside, in anticipation of what greets me.
+I got out of my seat at the cafe and stepped outside, in anticipation of what greets me.